 - Look around the room and name 3 things you can see

-This takes about 60 seconds and shifts you from automatic mode to observer mode.
+This takes about 60 seconds and shifts you from automatic mode into observation.

 Pick one: